 Children have been doing martial arts for years but now we are seeing a growth in the movement to children’s yoga.
 It is similar in the sense of discipline but yoga may be a better choice for your little introvert… or excellent to relax your extrovert!
 Yoga is great for improving endurance, balance, and mindfulness.
 University Health News daily, says that “Researchers have found that yoga can greatly affect neural patterns in the brain, which can improve your ability to concentrate and focus.”
 Yoga is great for concentration, cognition, and memory and almost every kid could use some extra development in these areas.

 While you and your kids are performing a yoga posture, you aren’t just standing in that pose, you are also working on breathing exercises and meditations.
 For any age, focusing on your breathing, helps improve ability to focus, brings a great sense of relaxation, and can help reduce stress.

 Yoga can also be used for children with autism and ADD/ADHD to help reduce core symptoms.
 There are special yoga programs for children with these learning disabilities and it is a more hands-on approach.
 In this therapeutic type of yoga, Hatha yoga is used.
-This is a more holistic approach with plenty of meditation and calming of the senses.
+Hatha yoga for children is a more holistic approach with plenty of meditation and calming of the senses.
 Also used to help with disabilities are eye exercises, breathing exercises, relaxation techniques accompanied with soothing music and sound therapy.
 Therapeutic yoga is said to increase motor, cognitive and communication skills in kids with disabilities.
 This helps to reduce the hyperactivity of ADD/ADHD.
 Your child will experience more balanced emotions because they will gain self-control.